Renovating & Refreshing!

 Find your temporary home away from home at our InTown Suites Albuquerque extended stay property.
-Our guest rooms are set up like fully furnished, apartment-style accommodations with everything you need to stay a week or longer.
+Our guest rooms are set up like fully furnished, with apartment-style accommodations and everything you need to stay a week or longer.
 We even have giant 42" HD TVs and super fast Wifi Internet!
 At 4676 Commerce Avenue, we are located near many of Albuquerque's shops, restaurants, public transportation and more.

 From $199.99 weekly